 Lara Amyx (Fellowship Team Chair - Executive Committee)

-Lara Amyx has been involved in the Urantia Community for over 25 years.
-Originally finding the book at a friend’s father’s house when she was 21, Lara has been Conference Chair for the Florida Students of The Urantia Book (FSUB) annual gatherings, for the last six years of their active administration.
+Lara Amyx has been involved in the Urantia community for over twenty-five years.
+Originally finding the book at a friend’s father’s house when she was twenty-one, Lara has been Conference Chair for the Florida Students of The Urantia Book (FSUB) annual gatherings, for the last six years of their active administration.
 She was also Secretary for FSUB.
 She has been Chair of the Fellowship’s Membership Committee and Chair of the Finance Committee.
 Lara is married to Daniel Amyx, another active Urantia Book reader who is Chair of the Membership Committee.
 The two of them own and operate two optical shops on the Treasure Coast of Florida.
 Not only are they growing their businesses but they are using it in personal ministry.

 Lila Dogim (Worldwide Team Chair - Executive Committee)